Cervical cancer in the UK

-Cervical cancer is caused by the Human Papilloma Virus (HPV).
-It is spread through intimate sexual contact, as well as from mother to baby immediately after birth.
+Cervical cancer is usually caused by the human papillomavirus (HPV), which is spread through both intimate sexual contact and from mother to baby immediately after birth.

 Early detection and treatment can prevent cervical cancer developing in around 75% of cases.
-Luckily, there are a few symptoms you can watch out for:
+Symptoms you can watch out for include:

 - Abnormal bleeding after or during sex